Evan Stewart

-I am an assistant professor of sociology at University of Massachusetts Boston.
-I do research on a variety of topics that all address one core question: what brings diverse groups of people together, and what breaks them apart?
+I am an associate professor of sociology at University of Massachusetts Boston and the current editor of the academic journal Sociology of Religion.
+I do research on a variety of topics focused on the stakes of pluralism in social life: what brings people together and what breaks them apart?
+This work currently focuses on religious pluralism, climate inequality, and belonging in public life.

 I earned a Ph.D. in Sociology from the University of Minnesota, where I worked as an Edelstein Fellow with the American Mosaic Project and an Interdisciplinary Doctoral Fellow with the Center for the Study of Political Psychology.
 I also hold an M.A. in Sociology from UMN and a B.A. in Political Theory and Social Policy from Michigan State University’s James Madison College.